castillosebastian/castillocs/content/posts/genetic_algorithms/index.en.md

     ind.fitness.values = fit
 ```

 The evolution of the population is the final step we need to complete.
-Recall that our individuals are represented by 36-bit chromosomes, and our goal is to evolve the population until we reach the minimum of the target function.
+Recall that our individuals are represented by 36-bit chromosomes, and our goal is to evolve the population until we reach the minimum of the objective function.

 To check the performance of the evolution, we will calculate some statistics in our population.